-Our new joint dementia strategy introduces our new vision for the Dementia Care pathway, which seeks to improve outcomes for people with dementia and their unpaid carers and families.
+Our joint dementia strategy introduces our vision for the Dementia Care pathway, which seeks to improve outcomes for people with dementia and their unpaid carers and families.

 Carers UK also provides carers in Surrey access to a wide range of digital tools and essential resources that may help make your caring situation easier.

 You can access the digital tools, listed below, for free via the Carers UK Digital Resources website (Your Free Access Code is: DGTL3562) or use the links below to get more information on the tools: